lmullen/gender/README.md

 female names, this package is able to more accurately guess the gender of a name; furthermore it is able to report the proportion of times that a name was male or female for any given range of years.

-See also Cameron's implementation of the same concept in a [Python script][].

 ![Twelve names that changed over time][]